carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 Please refer to the [UCD Commuting Guide](https://www.ucd.ie/t4cms/UCD-commuting-guide-2015.pdf) for any additional information on how to get to UCD.
 The [additional detail](http://www.ucd.ie/gettingtoucd.htm) page on UCD's website also provides additional information on how to get to UCD from the Dublin airport or train stations.

-#### Twitter

-We have a Twitter account dedicated to CarpentryCon feed, [follow us](https://twitter.com/CarpentryCon)!
-We would love to see your pictures and tweets about CarpentryCon.
-Use the **#carpentrycon2018** hashtag to tag CarpentryCon.

 ### U: UCD and around